andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 Starbucks.
 I don't care about your fucking lawn.
 I *really* don't care about your hardship of having to spend the night in La Fortuna, in the foothills of the Arenal Volcano, because the drive here was too long.
-If a sugary frozen daquiri does more for you than a rainforest covered stratovolcano please leave me alone.
+If a sugary frozen daiquiri does more for you than a rainforest covered stratovolcano please leave me alone.

 To add insult to injury today is the 200th anniversary of Costa Rica's